mgencur/seam-revisited/jboss-seam-parent/examples/icefaces/readme.txt

 * In the icefaces-ear directory run:

     mvn jboss:hard-deploy

+* Open this URL in a web browser: http://localhost:8080/seam-icefaces

 To run functional tests for the example on JBoss AS 5 or 6, run: